Daily journaling is a voyage to inner peace.

 What kind of drama do you sometimes get caught up in?
 What can you do to rise above it?

 You’re not the same person you were a year ago, a month ago, or a week ago.
 You’re always growing.
 Experiences don’t stop.
 That’s life.
-And the very experiences that seem so hard when you’re going through them are the ones you’ll look back on with gratitude for how far you’ve come.
+And the very experiences that seem so hard when you’re going through them are often the ones you’ll look back on with gratitude for how far you’ve come.

-Consistency is everything…
+And remember, consistency is everything…

 It is the compound effect of simple, seemingly mundane actions over time that leads to life-altering, positive results.